openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 #### Setup: Role - Voice Loop - User
 - To configure, add, delete or change anything according to roles, voice loops and user one open via access management, on the panel at the bottom.
-- Note: Depending on the version of OPENVOCS, a SIP and RECORDER setup option are available.
+- **Note**: Depending on the version of OPENVOCS®, a SIP and RECORDER setup option are available.

 <img src="https://github.com/openvocs/openvocs/blob/dev/Handbook_DRAFT/images/03_role_vl_user.png" alt="placeholder" width="70%"/>